Florida's 22nd congressional district

 Florida's 22nd congressional district is a U.S. congressional district in Southeast Florida.
 In the 2020 redistricting cycle, it was drawn as a successor to the previous 21st district and includes Palm Beach, West Palm Beach, Boynton Beach and Delray Beach, as well as unincorporated Palm Beach County.
 The previous iteration of the 22nd district, which extended from Fort Lauderdale to Boca Raton, was instead renamed the 23rd district.

 The district was created in 1993 in response to the 1990 United States census, mostly out of the former 15th District.
-E. Clay Shaw, Jr., who had represented the 15th and its predecessors since 1981, represented this district until 2007, when he lost re-election to Democrat Ron Klein.
+Clay Shaw, who had represented the 15th and its predecessors since 1981, represented this district until 2007, when he lost re-election to Democrat Ron Klein.
 However, Klein himself was ousted by Republican Allen West during the 2010 midterms.
 After redistricting made the 22nd friendlier to Democrats, West left the district for an unsuccessful bid for re-election in the 18th district.

 The 22nd Congressional District was the center of the disputed 2000 presidential election in Florida and the ensuing recount.
 From 2017 to 2023, the district encompassed the coastline of Broward County to southern Palm Beach County and included Boca Raton, Fort Lauderdale, Coral Springs and part of Pompano Beach.
 It also included Florida Atlantic University and Port Everglades, the third busiest cruise port in the world.

 The new district is represented by Democrat Lois Frankel, an incumbent from the 21st district who was re-elected in 2022.
 Fellow Democrat Ted Deutch represented the old 22nd congressional district from 2017 after he was redistricted from Florida's 21st congressional district until his resignation on September 30, 2022.

 The new 22nd district has one of the highest populations of Jewish Americans in the country.
 In 2020, the election between two Jewish candidates, Democratic incumbent Rep. Lois Frankel and right-wing activist Laura Loomer, for what was then the 21st district, drew national attention.
 Loomer used Holocaust imagery and Yiddish to attack Frankel as an opponent of Jewish interests.